© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in High Park on south facing slope of Fonthill Down is a scheduled monument protected by Historic England under reference 1017703.
 View the official record →

-Bowl barrow in High Park on south facing slope of Fonthill Down is a Bronze Age burial monument situated in Wiltshire.
+Bowl barrow in High Park is a Neolithic or Bronze Age funerary monument situated on the south-facing slope of Fonthill Down in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017703.

 Bowl barrow in High Park on south facing slope of Fonthill Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017703.